vaishakp/vaishakp.github.io/README.md

 #### Do we need PIC/PIE, shared/static libraries?
 1. PIC/ PIE refers to position-independent code and executable respectively, allowing computer programs to run core irrespective of their location in memory.
 2. The flags `-fPIC` and `-fpic` are usually different, with the latter generating more machine-specific code (at the cost of portability) that is faster and smaller in size.
 3. In the olden days, memory was minimal and we didn't have virtual memory.
-It was advantageous to be able to execute a program that has fragnented code anywhere in the memory.
+It was advantageous to be able to execute a program that has fragmented code anywhere in the memory.
 4. If we wish to build an application with PIC/PIE enabled, then it could use either static or dynamic (shared) libraries (or both).
 However, they must all be compiled with PIC enabled.
 5. Compiling and linking a static library with a shared library results in the code of the static library being copied into the dynamic library.
 6. It is advantageous to compile an application like SpEC with shared libraries due to modularity in the dependencies.
 This would be useful, e.g. in benchmarking.